|

 forms a distinct problem except for cosmetic.
 Hyperpigmented patches

 intermingled with hypopigmented areas appear on the affected site.
+Pruritus is minimal but

 may increase with excessive sweating and bathing.
 The condition may have a